Healthy Homemade Tomato Soup, Very Low Fat

-- 2 cups of chicken broth
+- 3 cups of salt-free chicken broth

 - 1 15-ounce can of white beans

-- 1 tablespoon Olive Oil optional
+- 1 tablespoon olive oil, optional

 - 1/2 teaspoon oregano

-- Salt and Pepper to taste.
+- Salt and black pepper to taste.

-While tomatoes cook, puree the white beans with their liquid in your food processor or blender.
+- While tomatoes cook, puree the white beans with their liquid in your food processor or blender.
 Add water as necessary to achieve a thick pudding consistency.

-Add the pureed beans to your tomato mixture.
+- Add the pureed beans to your tomato mixture.

-I use a hand blender/emulsion stick to make sure the soup is well blended.
-But you could just as easily add it to your blender to further combine it.
+- I use a hand blender/emulsion stick to make sure the soup is well blended.
+But You could just as easily add it to your blender to further combine it.